 On 4 March the HRC established a CoI to investigate systematic violations and abuses of IHRL and IHL.
 On 12 May the HRC adopted a resolution requesting the CoI to investigate crimes committed around Kyiv, Chernihiv, Kharkiv and Sumy in line with its mandate.

-Russian and Ukrainian delegations have met in numerous rounds of negotiations, but have made limited progress.
-During April UN Secretary-General António Guterres traveled to Moscow and Kyiv in an attempt to broker peace.
-In August Secretary-General Guterres traveled to Lviv and Odesa.
+Russian and Ukrainian delegations have met in numerous rounds of negotiations but have made limited progress.